shopsys/shopsys/UPGRADE-14.0.md

     -   see #project-base-diff to update your project

 -   removed duplicate update payment mutation call on order payment confirmation page ([#3025](https://github.com/shopsys/shopsys/pull/3025))

+-   fixed non-working sentry logging on SF ([#3034]https://github.com/shopsys/shopsys/pull/3034)
+    -   change any call to `logException` to only pass one argument, which should be a complete error with all of its context